HedvigS/rgrambank/README.md

 > [!TIP]
 > Good to know: you can give `geoR:varcov.spatial` or `varcov.spatial.3D` distances directly, instead of coordinates.
 You can for example calculate distances over cost-surfaces and create a spatial vcv of that.
 The difference discussed above only concerns when you give the function spatial coordinates and it computes haversine distances for you.

+## Cropping missing data
+The function `rgrambank::crop_missing_data` differs from the script `impute_missing_values.R` ([link](https://github.com/grambank/grambank-analysed/blob/main/R_grambank/impute_missing_values.R )) in that you specify how much _non_-missing data you want there to be for what remains (e.g. 0.75 = features/languages with 75% data or more remains) whereas the release paper script is based on specifing an upper limit for missing data (0.25 = only languages with 25% missing data or less remain).